alerpaschoal/ncRNAFinder/README.md

 ## Reference

 ## Contact
-To report bugs, to ask for help and to give any feedback, please contact Alexandre R. Paschaol (paschoal@utfpr.edu.br) or Vitor Gregorio (vitor-gregorio@hotmail.com).
+To report bugs, to ask for help and to give any feedback, please contact Alexandre R. Paschoal (paschoal@utfpr.edu.br) or Vitor Gregorio (vitor-gregorio@hotmail.com).